Employment Visa and Work Permit in Bahrain

 What is this right?

-• Work permit duration: Typically issued for 1 or 2 years and can be renewed before expiry.
+• Duration: Work permits are typically issued for 1 or 2 years, renewable through the LMRA before expiry.

-• Medical fitness: All foreign workers must pass a medical examination covering communicable diseases, which is a condition for permit issuance.
+• Medical fitness: All foreign workers must pass a medical examination at an LMRA-approved clinic as a condition for permit issuance.

-• Labour market fee: Employers pay a monthly fee per foreign worker to the LMRA.
-The amount varies by sector and is periodically adjusted.
+• Labour market fee: Employers pay a monthly fee per foreign worker to the LMRA — this fee funds Tamkeen programmes and incentivises hiring Bahraini nationals.

-• Contract requirement: You must have a written employment contract approved by the LMRA.
-Working without a valid permit is illegal for both the worker and the employer.
+• Written contract required: You must have a written employment contract approved by the LMRA.
+Working without a valid permit is illegal for both worker and employer.

 When does it apply?

-• You have a job offer in Bahrain and need to understand the visa process.
+• You have a job offer in Bahrain and need to understand the visa and work permit process.

-• Your work permit is about to expire and needs renewal.
+• Your work permit is approaching expiry and needs renewal.

-• You are working but your employer has not obtained or renewed your work permit.
+• Your employer has not obtained or renewed your work permit despite your continued employment.

-• Confirm your employer has applied for your work permit before travelling to Bahrain.
+• Verify your employer has applied for your work permit before travelling to Bahrain — check the LMRA portal with your passport number.

 • Complete the medical examination at an LMRA-approved clinic promptly after arrival.

-• Keep a copy of your work permit, employment contract, and passport at all times.
+• Keep copies of your work permit, employment contract, CPR card, and passport in a secure place separate from your employer.

-• If your permit expires or your employer has not renewed it, contact the LMRA immediately to understand your options.
+• If your permit expires or your employer fails to renew, contact the LMRA immediately — you may be eligible for a Flexi Permit or expedited transfer.

 What should you NOT do?